sujayrittikar/ntscraper/README.md

 # Unofficial Nitter scraper

-This is a forked library for individual purpose some missing features, to use full-fledged version refer to: https://github.com/bocchilorenzo/ntscraper
+This is a forked library for individual purpose with some missing features.

+To use full-fledged version refer to: https://github.com/bocchilorenzo/ntscraper